LaGracia/frontend-nanodegree-mobile-portfolio/README.md

 ## Description

-Project 4 of the Udacity Front-End Web Development Nanodegree was [website optimization](https://github.com/LaGracia/frontend-nanodegree-mobile-portfolio/tree/master/dev).

-In addition, we used build tools to automate the tasks involved, such as image compression.
-This process results in two versions of each file.
-The development folder contains the version for the web developer, and the production folder contains the optimized version used for the actual site.
+Project 4 of the Udacity Front-End Web Development Nanodegree was website optimization.
+In addition, we used build tools to automate some of the tasks involved, such as image compression.
+This process results in two versions of each file:

+1. The development folder contains the work-in-progress version for the developer
+2. The production folder contains the optimized version used for the actual site

-I used [Grunt](http://gruntjs.com/) to automate the optimization of CSS, JS and PNG files needed for the site.
-(I ran into errors installing every Grunt plugin available for optimizing JPEGs, so that was done manually.)
+I used the task runner [Grunt](http://gruntjs.com/) to automate the optimization of CSS, JS and PNG files needed for the site.
+(Every available plugin for optimizing JPEGs gave me installation errors, so I compressed those images manually.)

+### Build tools

-To build the site using files in the development folder:
+To build the site using the files in the development folder:
 - Install [Node and NPM](https://nodejs.org/en/)
 - Install the Grunt [plugins](http://gruntjs.com/plugins) listed in Gruntfile.js
 - Enter "grunt" in the Terminal to generate the optimized production files

+I followed Chris Coyier's excellent explanation on [24ways.org](https://24ways.org/2013/grunt-is-not-weird-and-hard/) for how to install, configure and use Grunt.

+### Project details

+A list of all the optimizations I made on the site can be found in the [ReadMe](https://github.com/LaGracia/frontend-nanodegree-mobile-portfolio/tree/master/dev) inside the development folder.

 ### Credits

-As always, I completed this project mainly by learning from others the discussion forum, so thanks to all who posted questions and answered them there.
+As always, I completed this project mainly by learning from others the Udacity discussion forum, so thanks to all who posted questions and answered them there.
 Thanks in particular to andrew_R and Susan for their instructions on how to work with development and production files.

 ### License